Protecting Your Rights as a Parent

 - Prior criminal record

-Whether you are seeking sole custody to protect your children from an unhealthy environment, a more equitable joint custody agreement, or even a modification of custody agreement following a divorce, attorney Frank can put the resources, experts, and experience behind your case in order to be an effective advocate on your behalf.
+Whether you are seeking sole custody to protect your children from an unhealthy environment, a more equitable joint custody agreement, or even a modification of custody agreement following a divorce, Attorney Debra S. Frank can put the resources, experts, and experience behind your case in order to be an effective advocate on your behalf.

 Contact Debra S. Frank's office today to schedule an appointment with an experienced child custody lawyer.